soundanalogous/breakout-server/README.md

 #### Install required Arduino libraries

 1. Install [ConfigurableFirmata](https://github.com/firmata/ConfigurableFirmata) to your Arduino sketchbook library.
 The easiest way to get it if you are using Arduino 1.6.4 or higher is using the Arduino Library Manager.
 In the Arduino IDE, go to `Sketch > Include Library > Manage Libraries` then search for "ConfigurableFirmata" and click Install after tapping on the ConfigurableFirmata item in the filtered results.
 Otherwise, following the instructions in the ConfigurableFirmata readme.
-2. Download or clone [Breakout.js](https://github.com/soundanalogous/Breakout) and navigate to *Breakout/firmata/BreakoutFirmata* and open **BreakoutFirmata.ino** in the Arduino IDE.
+2. Download or clone [Breakout.js](https://github.com/soundanalogous/Breakout) and navigate to `Breakout/firmata/BreakoutFirmata` and open `BreakoutFirmata.ino` in the Arduino IDE.
 Compile and upload the sketch to your board.

 #### Running breakout-server

 Run `node server.js --help` to view the command line options.

-#### -p
+##### -p

 You will need to provide the name of the serial port you are connecting to.
-You can get the name by connecting a board to your computer, opening the Arduino IDE and then navigating to `Tools > Port` in the menu.
-When running the server, specify the port using the `-p` command as follows (substitution in the serial port name for your attached board):
+You can get the name by connecting a board to your computer, and running `ls /dev/tty.*` in the terminal in OS X, `ls /dev/ttyACM*` in the terminal in Linux, or get it from the Arduino IDE under `Tools -> Serial Port`.
+When running the server, specify the port using the `-p` command as follows (substituting in the serial port name for your attached board):

 ```bash
 $ node breakout-server/server.js -p /dev/cu.usbmodem14241